malwarepad/cavOS/README.md

 | Display Driver (Hard)        | Done     |
 | Full GUI (~~Im~~possible)    | Not done |
 | Network Driver               | Not done |

+## Sponsors
+Massive thanks to [JetBrains](https://www.jetbrains.com/) for giving us their amazing products for free to develop cavOS...
+[Clion](https://www.jetbrains.com/clion/) is one of the best C IDEs I've ever tried and deserves to be our developer's desired choice.

 ## Compiling